Xaxis/jquery.devgrid/README.md

 });
 ```

-### Initialize DevGrid Visualization w/ Horizontal Grid
+### Initialize DevGrid Visualization w/ Horizontal (rows) Grid

 It is sometimes useful to track vertical changes in your responsive design as well.
 Enabling the horizontal grid gives
-you the ability to track and visualize horizontal screen space.
+you the ability to track and visualize vertical screen space.
 Vertical tracking is accomplished by monitoring the
-`data-devgrid-y-breakpoint` on the `<body>` element.
+`data-devgrid-y-breakpoint` attribute on the `<body>` element.

 ```javascript
 // jQuery.devgrid initialization w/ horizontal grid